picobellobv/ephos.github.io/_posts/2018-4-30-Lets-Get-Plastered.md

 With that business out of the way, and now that we know how user is prompted for information and how that information is stored, we can finally look at the content section where a lot of it is used.

-The content section, which utilizes information passed in from the parameter section is responsible for the file layout/contents and structure of the module.
+The content section, which utilizes information passed in from the parameter section, is responsible for the file layout/contents and structure of the module.
 It can also be used for informational messages or validating module dependencies (like Pester).

 Within content the big players here are the following.